andrew henderson menu

 However, with Europe, it’s generally a good idea to only get a residency permit and seek citizenship elsewhere.
 That way, if the EU decides to clamp down on its citizens’ taxes, you still have an easy way out.

-Third, you could technically get a passport in any country in the Caribbean Community (CARICOM), which would give you freedom of movement to tax-free countries like the Bahamas or St. Kitts.
+Third, you could technically get a passport in any country in the Caribbean Community Organisation (CARICOM), which would give you freedom of movement to tax-free countries like the Bahamas or St Kitts.

 As it always goes with tax planning, the devil is in the details.

-You might be a US citizen who wants to renounce on a Grenada passport and then get an E-2 visa, or you might be a UK citizen who wants to use a second passport as a back-up plan in the face of Brexit – but wants to keep their UK citizenship just so they can always go back.
+You might be a US citizen who wants to renounce, get a Grenada passport and then get an E-2 visa.
+Or you might be a UK citizen who wants to use a second passport as a backup plan post-Brexit – but wants to keep their UK citizenship just so they can always go back.

 Ultimately, what it all comes back to are your goals and objectives.